Tiptopolis/uChumpEngine/README.md

 I'll have you know that I've no idea what I'm doing at any point in time, but that I am working slowly towards a grand vision of a world simulation.
 I learned Java in my spare time at work, so please point out any obvious beginner nitpicks.
-Save the esoteric wizardry for the clergy, thanks.
 If it works, it works, though I'll gladly take any advice for improvement and optimization.

 Github is the logical next-step on this path.